tarwn/lessthandot-hugo/blogs/content/posts/2011-09-18-don-t-fall-for-the.md

 The next part is pretty funny....

-They will tell you to go back to the Run box and type “inf”, then they will tell you that inf stands for **infected files**.
+They will tell you to go back to the Run box and type "inf", then they will tell you that inf stands for **infected files**.
 They make you go to C:Windowsinf After you are there they will ask you if you can you see a lot of .inf and .pnf files in the INF directory.
 If you say yes, and you will, they will tell you that those are corrupted files.
 Next they will tell you to double-click one of the PNF files.
 Once you double-click it, you will see an error message like the one below

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/All/pnffile.PNG?mtime=1326496203"><img alt="" src="/wp-content/uploads/blogs/All/pnffile.PNG?mtime=1326496203" width="412" height="252" /></a>